the-nodejs-meetup/NYC-Talks/README.md

 # The Node.js Meetup

-## ATX-Talks!
+## NYC-Talks!

-This repository serves as a simple mechanism for allowing the Austin Node.js community to submit talk proposals, request commentary on them, and help create a queue of great future content.
+This repository serves as a simple mechanism for allowing the NYC Node.js community to submit talk proposals, request commentary on them, and help create a queue of great future content.